Scientific Name

 Description

 Astrophytums are not vigorous plants, requiring a lot of patience to reach their full potential.
-Keep regularly watering and feeding them during the growing season and repot annually to give them space to develop.
-They need a temperate, dry winter, and make sure not to overwater them to avoid rotting their roots.
+Keep watering and feeding them regularly during the growing season, and repot them annually to provide space for their development.
+They need a temperate, dry winter, and should be watered sparingly to avoid root rot.
 They will develop marvelous flowers if given sufficient care once they reach maturity.
 Watch out for common cactus pests like aphids and scale, as well.
-These can often be taken care of by a good eco-friendly pesticide or simply wiped away with a cloth.
+These can often be taken care of by a good, eco-friendly pesticide or wiped away with a cloth.

 Repot regularly to help them develop.
-Astrophytums should be repotted at the beginning of the growing season for best results, allowing them to grow into the impressive specimens for which the genus is known.
-Protect your hands before repotting due to their stiff spikes, lift the plant out all at once, and then replace them in a larger pot and backfill with soil.
-Don't overwater or overfeed newly repotted cacti, as disturbances can be hard on them.
+Astrophytums should be repotted at the beginning of the growing season for optimal results, allowing them to grow into the impressive specimens for which the genus is renowned.
+Due to their stiff spikes, protect your hands before repotting.
+Lift the plant out all at once, and then replace it in a larger pot, backfilling with soil.
+Avoid overwatering or overfeeding newly repotted cacti, as these disturbances can be particularly hard on them.

 Learn more at How to Grow and Care for Astrophytum.